THE COMPLETE SEO CONTENT CALENDAR GUIDE

 Define 4–6 Content Pillars

 Content pillars are the broad topic areas your site will build authority in.
 For a project management SaaS, pillars might include 'team productivity,' 'remote work,' 'project planning,' 'agile methodology,' and 'team communication.'
 Each pillar should map to a buyer pain point and a keyword category you want to own.
-Pillars define the boundaries of your SEO program and prevent random content sprawl.

 4–6 pillars aligned to buyer pain points and keyword categories